Siui Apogee 2300

 How We Source Our Machines

-• Field test these machines for six months in clinical practice, before selecting the best machine for the job.
+Field test machines for six months in clinical practice:

 Quality Assured